Abstract or Introduction

-The following essay deals with liberalism in international politics.
-Although there are some variations, distinctions and at times even contradictions within the liberal theory (MacMillan, 2007, p.29; Macpherson, 1973, p.24), several main themes of a liberal approach can be distinguished.
-The essay sets out to establish what these themes are and further analyse how they have been reflected in practice.
+This essay deals with liberalism in international politics.
+Although there are some variations, distinctions and at times even contradictions within the liberal theory, several main themes of a liberal approach can be distinguished.
+The essay sets out to investigate what are the principal themes of a liberal approach to international politics and how they have been reflected in practice.

 - Quote paper

 - Linda Vuskane (Author), 2011, The impact of liberalism in international politics, Munich, GRIN Verlag, https://www.grin.com/document/510805